 - To rename the file right-click and click to “rename”.
 Modify only the extension to “.txt”

 - You are free to move the file to the new destination.

-- Right click again to rename and revert back the change to “.zip”
+- Right-click again to rename and revert back the change to “.zip”

 Hint!
-When you try to rename you don’t see the extension, most probability you don’t have it enable.
+When you try to rename you don’t see the extension, most probability you don’t have it enabled.
 To enable it go to file explorer and access the view tab.
 Check the box associated with File name extensions.

 - View >> Options >> Change folder and search options >> View tab

 - Uncheck the box corresponding to Hide extensions for known file types

 Some users over the internet are reporting that using xcopy command in an elevated command prompt can solve the issue of windows destination path too long.
 The solution can solve also “Windows file name too long to copy” or “Source path too long”.
 Check the steps below:

 - Open CMD by clicking start and search for cmd.
 Right-click and Run as administrator

 - Execute the following command by copy and paste to command Prompt: